A brief list of questions that are often asked regarding IEA residencies, and their answers:

 A: Yes.
 Please submit contact information and a resume for each person in the group.
 Please only submit one project proposal, and if you often work as a team then you only need to submit one artist statement to represent the group as well.

-For groups larger than two we may need to work out covering lodging and travel expenses, but we will deal with that on a case-by-case basis.
+For groups larger than two we may need to work out covering lodging, which we address on a case-by-case basis.

 Q: I noticed the IEA is affiliated with the School of Art and Design of the NYSCC at Alfred University.
 Do I have to include any interaction with the students in my project?
 Am I allowed to do so?